bictorv/chaosnet-bridge/NCP.md

         - as response for RFC for Simple protocol
 	- receive `OPN` with data being the remote host (name or address)
         - as response to RFC for Stream protocol
+	- receive `FWD` with new host address and contact
 	- receive `LOS` or `CLS` with data being *reason*
 1. If you received an `RFC`:
 	- send an `OPN` (without data) or an `ANS` (with data)
 1. If you sent or received an `OPN`:
 	- send and receive `DAT`, `DWD`, `UNC` packets
+1. If you received a `FWD`: send a new `RFC` to the host address using the new contact name, starting at the top here
 1. To be sure all data is acked before closing (for non-Simple conns)
 	- send an `EOF` packet last